Thousands of years later, signs of awakening may appear on a dormant volcano in Aleutian - ExBulletin

 The three Aleutian volcanoes that have been erupting simultaneously in recent months can be joined by a fourth.
 Davidov volcano in Western Aleutian has remained inactive for thousands of years.
 But a series of measured earthquakes around the dormant volcano has some researchers wondering if Davidoff is waking up.

-Rising over 1,000 feet from the Bering Sea, Davidoff is what remains of an ancient caldera.
-It is located on the Rat Islands in the far west of the Aleutians, approximately 200 miles west of Adak – so far west that it is actually considered the Eastern Hemisphere.
+Davidoff is the remnant of an ancient caldera, rising above 1,000 feet from the Bering Sea.
+It is located on the Rat Islands in the far west of the Aleutians, approximately 200 miles west of Adak – as far west as the Eastern Hemisphere.

 The volcano has not been active at least since the time Russian explorers began keeping records in 1760.
-But researchers say it likely remained dormant for much longer than that, possibly as long as 10,000 years.
+Researchers say it will likely lie dormant for much longer than that, perhaps even 10,000 years.

 But a swarm of earthquakes shook the area beginning on December 7th, and that’s what kept researchers watching closely.